jncox/karbon/create_kube/create_kube.rst

 .. note::
   Based on the resources available on your cluster, it will take time.
-  **Wait until the cluster has been created before proceeding to the next part fo the module!!**
+  **Wait until the cluster has been created before proceeding to the next part of the module!!**

 .. image:: images/20.png